gneutzling/cv/README.md

 ## Professional Experience
-#### Software Developer - Cheesecake Labs (July 2016 – Present)
+#### Software Developer - Cheesecake Labs (July 2016 – February 2017)
-Currently I am working on projects for customers based in San Francisco.
-The most of them are MVPs where we can explore new technologies.
-The development process envolves PRs and code review on Github.
-Usually I also review code related to frontend - mainly JS and React.
+Worked in projects for customers based in San Francisco where the most of them were MVP.
+The development process was based with pull request and code review on Github and usually made code reviews related to Javascript using React.

-**Stack:** React, Redux, ES6, Immutable, BabelJS, Lint, Javascript, CSS Modules, PostCSS, SASS, GIT.
+**Stack:** React, Redux, Webpack, ES6, Immutable, BabelJS, ESLint, Javascript, CSS Modules, PostCSS, SASS, GIT.

 #### Software Developer - Taller Digital Business (June 2014 – July 2016)
 I've worked with development of websites using Drupal focused in frontend, applying Lean principles and Agile methodologies.